Murray918/wdi-10-lessons/unit_1/w02d03/homework/README.md

 <hr>
 &#x1F534; **Commit your work.**<br>
 The commit message should read: <br>
-"2nd commit - created some data structures and accessed some data".
+"created some data structures and accessed some data: done".<br>
+or something like that.
 <hr>

 ## Crazy Object!